Lu Xun Museum

 Miàoyīng Temple White Dagoba

-Towering over the surrounding hútòng , the Miàoyīng Temple slumbers beneath its distinctive chalk-white Yuán-dynasty pagoda, which was...
+Originally built in 1271, the Miàoyīng Temple slumbers beneath its huge, distinctive, chalk-white Yuán-dynasty pagoda, which towers over...

 Mei Lanfang Grand Theatre